rikke-dishington/community-science-museum/README.md

 - [Profile](https://github.com/rikke-dishington/Rikke-dishington)
 - [Website](https://glowing-creponne-2e2b07.netlify.app/)

-## Acknowledgments
+## Licenses

-This is where you can add any acknowledgements if you'd like, such as to people who have helped you or any code snippets you'd like to mention.
-You can delete this section if you don't have any acknowledgements to make.
+All photos are purchased through Adobe Stock and Shutterstock.

 ## Support

+Contributions, issues, and feature requests are welcome!
+Please open a pull request

 Here you can detail any information you want to provide regarding contributing to the project.
-For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
 These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.

 Contributions, issues, and feature requests are welcome!